CLI: Functions

 6. usage

-Shows overall usage stats (total cost, average cost) and a breakdown by agent.
+Shows overall usage stats (total cost, average cost per hour/day/week) and a breakdown by agent.

 agents-cli usage